Our Methodology

 • On-call support for first 2 weeks

 MediCorePay's deployment required compliance auditing for healthcare payment processing.
 We deployed to a dedicated AWS environment with encryption at rest, PCI-DSS configuration, and HIPAA logging.
 The system went live with 8 clinics on day one.
-Pre-launch load testing ensured it handled 500+ concurrent billing transactions.
-Monitoring dashboards tracked transaction success rates, payment gateway health, and compliance audit logs from day one.

 05